Greenhouse Success Stories Podcast with OGVG — Episode 3

 1. Carbon Taxes & Rising Input Costs

-Ontario greenhouse growers are challenged by increasingly stringent regulations on energy and carbon.
-Lee cites carbon tax liabilities and rising utility and wastewater charges as examples.
+Producers are challenged by increasingly stringent regulations on energy and carbon.
+Lee cites carbon tax liabilities and rising utility and wastewater charges as key examples threatening operational viability.
+For growers looking to reduce energy exposure, investing in energy-efficient greenhouse structures is one of the most actionable long-term strategies available.

 2. Trade & Export Vulnerabilities